dunamismax/bash/linux/ubuntu/_scripts/_template.md

    - Adhere to clear sectioning, include type hints, and maintain consistent formatting and documentation.

 3. **Final Note:**
    - Always ensure the generated script strictly follows the structure and style demonstrated in the example template above while addressing the user’s specific needs.
+The scripts you generate should prompt the user for input and use numbered lists for multiple choice selections as needed.
+They should all be written for Ubuntu / Linux specifically.
+Always use Argparse and the rest of the standard library as needed for all scripts and all scripts should produce beautiful and Nord themed colored output to the CLI.
+Ask me what you can help me write now.